Innovations We Support

 Pilot End-to-End Referral System to Increase Female Migrant Workers’ Access to Comprehensive Abortion Care

-The Planned Parenthood Association of Thailand Under the Patronage of Her Royal Highness the Princess Mother (PPAT) Thailand
+The Planned Parenthood Association of Thailand Under the Patronage of Her Royal Highness the Princess Mother (PPAT)

 PPAT’s innovation establishes a community-based end-to-end referral system for comprehensive abortion care and other sexual and reproductive health services for female migrant workers in Thailand.
 This includes a hotline call center operating in three migrant languages for referrals to safe abortion care as well as roundtrip transportation services from the migrant sites to safe abortion clinics in Bangkok.
 After receiving abortion care, trained migrant community health volunteers and medical staff work together to follow up with the women and girls through a home visit or telephone calls.
 Additionally, an educational outreach program aims to dispel stigma and improve knowledge and awareness of safe abortion services amongst migrant worker communities.